 If you’re used to a 9-5 schedule, coworking can work well for you.
 If you’re looking to work long days, at night or on the weekends, a shared office membership would probably be better.
 Many coworking spaces only allow coworking members to use the space while community managers are present.
 Private office members of Assemble are given their own key, so they have 24/7 access to their office.

 If your job requires you to travel often, coworking may be a better option for you.
-If you get a coworking membership at Assemble, it includes complimentary access to our locations in Chicago and Minneapolis.
+If you get a coworking membership at Assemble, it includes complimentary access to all our locations in Chicago.
 Although you won’t enjoy the convenience of a private office space, you’ll have a dependable place to work whenever your’e in a town with an Assemble location.

 If you’re a freelancer, coworking can be the perfect option for working efficiently.
 If your company is more than just you, it can be tough to work effectively with a coworking membership.
 Collaboration often requires a private space to talk and review projects with your team.
 While reserving a conference room will allow you to hold meetings, ongoing collaboration can be tough without a private office for your team to work in.